grahamjhorne/RPi-AirPlayer-Appliance/README.txt

   ✓ Should NOT see /opt/AirPlayer/Bootloader

 Installation stopped mid-way:
   ✓ Did you use screen or tmux?
-Reconnect with: screen -r install ✓ Check install.log if using nohup: tail -f install.log ✓ If necessary, reimage SD card and start fresh
+Reconnect with: screen -r setup ✓ Check setup.log if using nohup: tail -f setup.log ✓ If necessary, reimage SD card and start fresh

 Under-voltage warning: